-The statement of financial position presents three classes of net assets (unrestricted, temporarily restricted and permanently restricted) and the statement of activities displays the change in each class of net assets.
+The statement of financial position presents two classes of net assets (net assets without donor restrictions and net assets with donor restrictions) and the statement of activities displays the change in each class of net assets.
 The classes of net assets applicable to the Organization are presented as follows:

-Unrestricted - Unrestricted net assets are not subject to donor-imposed restrictions.
-Unrestricted net assets consist of assets and contributions available for the support of operations.
-Unrestricted net assets may be designated for specific purposes by management or the Board of Directors.
-Gains and losses on investments are reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulations or law.
+Net Assets Without Donor Restrictions - Net assets that are not subject to donor imposed restrictions.
+Net assets without donor restrictions consist of assets and contributions available for the support of operations.
+These net assets may be designated for specific purposes by management or the Board of Directors.
+Gains and losses on investments are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations or law.

-Temporarily Restricted - Temporarily restricted net assets are subject to donor-imposed stipulations that may or will be met, either by actions of the Organization and/or passage of time.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+Net Assets With Donor Restrictions - Net assets that are subject to donor-imposed stipulations that may or will be met, either by actions of the Organization and/or passage of time.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.

-Permanently Restricted - Reflects the original amount of gifts and investment earnings required by the donor to be permanently retained.
+Net assets with donor restrictions also includes the original amount of gifts and investment earnings required by the donor to be permanently retained.
 Generally, the donors of these assets permit the Organization to use all or part of the income earned on related investments for general or specific purposes.